Why Are There Diabetes Drug Lawsuits?

 What Is Type 1 Diabetes?

-Type 1 is an autoimmune disorder where the body’s immune system mistakenly attacks healthy cells in the pancreas.
+Type 1 is an disorder in which the cells of the pancreas do not work.
+It may be caused by an immune system malfunction which has attacked the cells which normally release insulin.
 This can lead to the body no longer creating insulin, causing glucose to build up in the blood.

 What Is Type 2 Diabetes?

-Type 2 is the most common type of diabetes and the type that is mostly treated with the drugs associated with lawsuits.
-With Type 2 diabetes, the body still produces insulin, but the body becomes resistant to it.
-Insulin will gradually stop working, causing glucose to build in the blood over time.
+Type 2 is the most common type of diabetes and the type that is treated with the drugs commonly associated with lawsuits.
+In Type 2 diabetes, the body still produces insulin, but levels may be inadequate or the body becomes resistant to it.
+Insulin may gradually stop working, causing glucose to build in the blood over time.

 What Are Diabetes Drugs?